AKloc/BookNotes/Devops for Dummies.md

 	- 300: "Go here for what you're looking for"
 	- 400: "User error."
 	- 500: "It's me, not you."
+- Good summarization of cloud services on page 304 between GCP, Azure, and AWS

 **What can I do with this?**
 - I have to use "inertia" more.